AnonymousCryptos/Audit-projects/README.md

 - Unsafe external calls
 - Known vulnerability patterns

-Tools are used as a signal, not as a source of truth.
+Tools are used as signals, not as sources of truth.

 ### 5. Issue Validation
 All potential issues identified through manual review, tools, or other analysis are validated before being reported.